 How Can This Grant Be Used?

-To receive funding through this program, applicants must provide evidence of eligible expenses incurred during the period of February 1st and May 31st 2020, with the corresponding evidence of payment in order to apply for reimbursement.
+To receive funding through this program, applicants must provide evidence of eligible expenses paid during the period of March 1st and August 31st 2020, with the corresponding evidence of payment in order to apply for reimbursement.
 Eligible uses include the following:

 - Commercial rent or mortgage payments